adrielyeung/windows-file-housekeep/README.md

 What's new - 22/2/2021
 ----------------------
-1. Add option to recycle files instead of deleting them (Recycle feature requires the use of ```Recycle.exe``` utility provided by CMDUtils (Please download at http://www.maddogsw.com/cmdutils/)).
+1. Add option to recycle files instead of deleting them.

 How to use housekeep.bat
 ------------------------